 VCAT will generally assist to ensure the warrant is stayed and cannot be executed until the matter is reheard, but it is important to clearly communicate the urgency of the matter to both VCAT and police.

 Parties may apply also if they can successfully argue that they are “a person in respect of whom an order is made” (s 120).
 This may relevant for tenants who are sub-tenants, and possession orders have been made against head tenants (s 231), or who are rooming house residents who have been told that a possession order has been made against their rooming house operator (s 289A).

-Once a possession order has been made, the landlord may apply to the principal registrar of VCAT for a warrant of possession.
-In most cases they may apply immediately; however, the landlord must apply within six months of the date the order was made (s 351).
+Once a possession order has been made, the landlord may apply to VCAT’s principal registrar for a warrant of possession.
+They may apply immediately; however, the landlord must apply within six months of the date the possession order was made (s 351).

-The warrant of possession is in a standard form, signed by the principal registrar, and directed to the police.
-It gives brief details of the possession order and authorises them to enter the rented premises, and by force, if necessary, remove anybody occupying the premises.
-It does not allow the police to remove any goods from the premises.
+The warrant of possession is signed by the principal registrar and directed to the police.
+The warrant authorises the police to enter the rented premises and remove anybody occupying the premises (using force if necessary).
+The warrant does not allow the police to remove goods from the premises.
 A warrant must not be executed before 8 am, after 6 pm, or on a Sunday or public holiday (s 355(4)).